heera-rana/spare-time/README.md

         To install node download the windows installer, from the link above and follow below:

         1. Run the node installer
             a.
 Go to the directory where you downloaded the node installer (.msi file).
 By default, this is your Downloads directory
             b.
 Double-click the .msi file
         2. The installer will then run
             a.
 Once open, click next on all the setup screens, until the cmd automatically opens.
             b.
-You may need to run further node tools in PowerShell, if never installed before, these should run automatically
+You may need to run further node tools in PowerShell, if never installed before, these should run automatically.
+                - If they do not run automatically, run <<npm i -S node-powershell>> in the cmd

         To check that you have node installed:
         -	Open the command prompt and run:
                 <<npm -v>>

         If node is installed, it will return the version number that is installed.

     **Install Mongodb on windows**

         1. Download the MongoDB Community installer from https://www.mongodb.com/try/download/community